 - Tired of soggy sandwiches in bagged lunches?
 Mix a tablespoon of dry mustard with a stick of butter and keep refrigerated.
 Use this spread on both slices of bread before adding sandwich ingredients.
 The butter will repel the moisture from the bread while the mustard adds a nice flavor.

 - Need to chill cookie dough in a hurry?
 Freeze it 20 minutes per every hour that recipe indicates to refrigerate.

 - Before creaming butter and sugar together, first pour hot water into the mixing bowl, let it sit for a few minutes and then dump it out and wipe bowl dry.
 You’ll find the butter and sugar mixture will cream together more quickly.
-Sent in by Judy.
+(Judy).

 - Not sure how many cups your casserole dish holds?
-Take a one cup measuring cup and fill with water then pour into dish.
-Keep count how many cups it takes to fill the dish.
-Sent in by Mary.
+Take a one cup measure and fill with water then pour into dish.
+Now it’s a simple matter of keeping count to how many it takes to fill the dish.
+(Mary).

 “Sift flour just before using it.
 Then measure it, spooning it gently into the measuring cup.
 Using a spatula or knife, cut the excess flour off the top of the cup sharply.”